starside/FortranWebAssembly/README.md

  I want to understand how fortran compiles to Webassembly.
 A trial on a hello world program compiles to  form that indicates a non-trivial run time that would need to be implemented in Javascript.
 Since this is non-essential behavior for this project, I will do it later if needed.

- To demonstrate the toolchain, I will compile the following file
+ To demonstrate the toolchain, I will compile the following file (call it addtwo.f90)

     function func(a,b) result(j)
         implicit none